 Why is indoor air quality testing useful?

 The indoor air quality (IAQ) in your house or office can cause health problems.
 These can range from asthma caused by breathing in allergens such as dust mites and mold spores, to cancer and fertility problems caused by common household chemicals.
 Sometimes it can be easy to reduce or remove these issues.
 We provide a great service for landlords, homeowners, and tenants because our reports give you information that you can not find by a visual inspection alone.
-Acting on the advice given in your indoor air quality testing report will help you to improve the quality of the air in your house or office.
+Acting on the advice given in your indoor air quality testing report will help you to improve the air in your house or office.
 This will make it a better place to live or work for all of the occupants.

 What does the air quality testing involve?

 For the test, we visit your home or office to measure the levels of gases or dust that cause the poor indoor air quality.
 During the visit, we use small pumps that contain special media to collect a sample of the air.
 Our tests focus on the most common air quality problems, which are: carbon dioxide (CO2), carbon monoxide (CO), volatile organic compounds (VOCs), formaldehyde, mould spores, and dust mite allergens.
-We also test the temperature and humidity in your home or office as part of the indoor air quality testing.
+We also test the temperature and humidity in your home or office as part of the test.
 The test takes a few hours from start to end.

 What are the effects of poor air quality?